bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 		</tbody>
 	</table>

-You can do the same this with a loop, with a more elegant solution:
+You can do the same this with a foreach loop, with a more elegant solution:

 	<?php // table.php